Garden Creek Mound #1 (Mississippian)

 History of Excavations

 Excavations at Garden Creek began in the 1880s, with Mann S. Valentine and his sons, as well as their North Carolina agent A. J. Osborne.
 The Osbornes were hired by the Valentines to procure Indian relics for their museum in Richmond, Virginia.
 The next excavations were in 1915, when George G. Heye revisited the Garden Creek mounds.
+At that time, Heye described Mound 1 as being “conical” in shape.
 He excavated a third mound at the site, which was constructed prior to the Pisgah phase but is no longer there.
 The focus of this article is on the third period of excavation, when the Cherokee Project excavated Mound #1 at Garden Creek.
 Mound #1 was the largest mound at Garden Creek and dates to the Pisgah phase; it was also associated with a village midden that is about 5 acres in size.
 This mound was completely excavated by crews from the RLA between 1965 and 1967 with support from the National Science Foundation.
 The basis of the grant was the landowner’s decision to use the large “bump” on his property (Mound #2) for fill dirt to prepare an adjacent house lot for sale.
 Luckily, the archaeologists were able to convince the owner of the archaeological significance of the mounds, so in addition to excavating the smaller Mound #2, they were also able to completely excavate the larger Mound #1.

 When the earth lodges began to deteriorate, a layer of boulders was put along the western side and over the entire areas of post rows.
 This boulder layer was then covered with soil from the village midden, almost coming up to the height of the earth lodge roofs.
 That midden layer was then capped with a layer of clean yellow clay; this cap did not extend over the roofs of the earth lodges.
 People attempted to build on this surface, but the earth-lodge roofs collapsed.
 The depressions created by the collapse were filled again with village midden soil and then covered with a thin clay cap.
 This fill was not stable and as it settled, required another lay of clay before construction could begin on a new temple.
 At this point, the elevated surface of the new mound measured about 50-ft by 70-ft.
 With the settling and filling complete, this was now a rectangular mound with a ramp on its east side.
 On top of the mound, archaeologists found the remnants of two house floors, many postholes, pits, and burials.
 Both of the buildings associated with the house floors were located on the west side of the mound summit, while the seven burial pits were on the east side.
 The earlier building was larger and was 28 feet square, while the later structure was only 15 ft square.
 Both structures were surrounded by an enclosure that probably followed the edge of the mound summit.
 There was also later, Qualla phase use of the mound, but unfortunately all the direct evidence for this was plowed and eroded away.